The iconic Iceland’s Golden Circle tour – self-drive itinerary.

 Major Attractions on the Golden Circle Tour.

-You can always book the Golden Circle Tour from Reykjavik on a full-day bus tour, including all the spots except Silfra.
+You can also book the Golden Circle Tour from Reykjavik on a full-day bus tour, including all the spots except Silfra.
 The tour is highly popular for its great itinerary and it is also priced very low for such expensive Iceland (less than $75).

 Thingvellir National Park.